Hans Mark: Honors

 Mark was a member of the National Academy of Engineering, the nation's highest honor for engineering professionals.
+He was awarded the Robert Henry Thurston Lecture Award from the American Society of Mechanical Engineers in 1982.
 He was also an Honorary Fellow of the American Institute of Aeronautics and Astronautics.
 He received the 1999 Joe J. King Engineering Achievement Award and the 1999 George E. Haddaway Medal for Achievement in Aviation.
 Dr. Mark was honored for his contributions to the U.S. military space program at the 2006 annual meeting of the American Astronautical Society.
-He received the 2006 Military Astronautics Award on November 14, 2006 at the society's annual meeting in Pasadena, California.
+He received the 2006 Military Astronautics Award on November 14, 2006, at the society's annual meeting in Pasadena, California.

 In 2008, the Space Foundation awarded Mark its highest honor, the General James E. Hill Lifetime Space Achievement Award.
 It is presented annually to recognize outstanding individuals who have distinguished themselves through lifetime contributions to the welfare or betterment of humankind through the exploration, development and use of space, or the use of space technology, information, themes or resources in academic, cultural, industrial or other pursuits of broad benefit to humanity.

 In 2012, the Air Force Space Command awarded him the Air Force Space and Missile Pioneers Award.
 The award recognizes individuals for their significant role in the history of Air Force space and missile programs.